Ekaterina Vasileva (art historian): Theory and history of photography

 Ekaterina Vasilyeva is the author of normative theories devoted to the study of photography as an analytical discipline.
 The principles mentioned in the book «Photography and Non-Logical Form» form the basic concepts in the field of photography.
 The author's analytical program connects the forms of modern culture with the circumstances of archaic consciousness and illogical thinking.
 Scientific interests: linguistic phenomenon, value theory, fashion concepts, theory of photography, theory of design.
 Author of research concepts on the study of photography and language, photography and the phenomenon of time, photography and illogical form, problems of character and personality in photography, the study of the traditional component in the fashion system.

 History and theory of fashion

 Ekaterina Vasilyeva is one of the few experts who considers fashion an analytical discipline.
 Author of the monograph “Fashion Theory”.
 Myth, Consumerism and Value System, as well as numerous articles on the history and theory of costume.
 Ekaterina Vasilyeva's research is related to the systematic study of the history and theory of fashion.
-In his works he touches on a wide range of problems related to the dynamics of social systems, the theory of social action, the culture of everyday life, the study of the ideological program of fashion, the study of the value system, the study of fashion as a linguistic system, the phenomenology of the body, the mythological program of fashion, the concept of novelty and the dichotomy of traditional culture.
+In her works she touches on a wide range of problems related to the dynamics of social systems, the theory of social action, the culture of everyday life, the study of the ideological program of fashion, the study of the value system, the study of fashion as a linguistic system, the phenomenology of the body, the mythological program of fashion, the concept of novelty and the dichotomy of traditional culture.
 Author of extensive lecture projects on the history of fashion of the twentieth century.